kubedb/docs/docs/guides/postgres/tde/backup/index.md

 images) may not be publicly pullable in every environment.
 If your registry requires credentials, create a `Secret` of type `kubernetes.io/dockerconfigjson` and reference it via `spec.podTemplate.spec.imagePullSecrets` on the `Postgres` object.
-The backup/restore and archiver Jobs KubeDB creates on your behalf reuse the same secret, so you do not need to configure it again on the `BackupConfiguration`, `RestoreSession`, or `PostgresArchiver` objects:
+WAL archiving runs as part of the same Postgres Pod, so it reuses that secret too and needs no separate configuration.
+KubeStash's own `BackupConfiguration` and `RestoreSession` Jobs are created by the KubeStash operator, not the Postgres operator, and do **not** inherit `Postgres.spec.podTemplate.spec.imagePullSecrets`.
+If your registry requires credentials for the `postgres-addon` image used by those Jobs, set `imagePullSecrets` on their own `jobTemplate.template.spec`
+separately:

 ```yaml
 apiVersion: kubedb.com/v1